 Homomorphic encryption looked like a potentially interesting option, but it soon became apparent this was not a practical choice.
 Not only would this technology not be available in the time frame needed by the IMOD, but homomorphic encryption wouldn’t be able to handle all of the use cases needed, and would require enormous compute resources.
 IMOD could not afford to wait to see whether or not this technology would eventually be proven enterprise-ready.

-The group made the decision to go with Anjuna Confidential Cloud software for several reasons.
+The group made the decision to go with Anjuna Confidential Computing software for several reasons.
 First, they wanted a security perimeter that would move with the data—regardless of where that data resides.
 IMOD understood that the hardware root of trust offered by cloud providers and leveraged by Anjuna would protect their data.
 In addition, they wanted a flexible technological solution, and Anjuna was the only solution that could protect any application in any cloud—and in the datacenter as well.
 Because not all applications will migrate to the cloud, IMOD wanted a solution that would also work well in a hybrid cloud environment.

 The IMOD team needed to protect extremely large data loads.
 Because of this, scaling while maintaining performance would be crucial, which is why Kubernetes support was also a factor in the decision.
 With Anjuna Confidential Cloud software, there are no compute and storage limitations, which makes the immense global scale of the cloud available to IMOD for its operations.